brianlam38/Sec-Cheatsheets/6843_Payloads.md

 SQL injection / XSS
 * Injection queries/javascript into requests to API endpoints.

-Test `Accept` header
+Test request/response media types:
-* The media type(s) that the client tells the server it can understand.
+* `Accept` header: The media type(s) that the client tells the server it can understand.
-Test `Content-Type` header
-* The media type(s) that the server tells the client what the response content actually is.
+* `Content-Type` header: The media type(s) that the server tells the client what the response content actually is.

 Rest API fuzzer (Fuzzapi):
 https://github.com/Fuzzapi/fuzzapi